atcs-wang/inventory-webapp-06-auth/README.md

 ### (6.2.1) OPTIONAL: Deployed website update

-However, if you have a deployed app, we need it to be given those environment variables too.
+If you already have a deployed app, we need the hosting platform to be given these new environment variables too.

 The only one that needs to be changed for the deployed environment is the `AUTH0_BASE_URL`, which should be the URL of the actual hosted site, not `localhost`.